 “Thanks, it’s mostly Gerard’s.”
 I looked back down at my book and fiddled with the corners of the page as he continued to hover around the room.
 Out the corner of my eye, I watched him drift over to the bookshelf, where he bent to peer at the horizontal bottle, containing a model ship I’d bought Gerard when we first started dating, some five years earlier.
 Suddenly, Alex glanced back and startled me.

 Having caught me watching, his mouth turned up at the corners and a wicked glint lit his eyes.
 I didn’t know where to look.
 My focus darted around the room before falling on my book again, trying to gain control of my breathing.

 He wandered over to the windows next, blocking out the sunshine with his dominating stance, crossing his arms and spreading his legs wide.
 I couldn’t take my eyes off him.
 He was so confident, raw, and masculine.

 “What are you reading?” he asked, his back still turned away from me, just staring out at the pool and yard.
 His question for some reason made me anxious, confused that he was interested in me at all.
 Then all I could smell was his cologne again.
 It was as if the rise and fall of his broad shoulders as he breathed, helped the scent permeate the room.
 I started to notice minute things about him.
-Like the way his dark hair was matted in places, the oddly shaped scar at the back of his neck, and the way he clenched and unclenched his hands that were still folded against his chest.
+Like the way his dark hair was matted in places and the oddly shaped scar at the back of his neck.
+And the way he clenched and flexed his hands that were still folded against his chest, as though preparing to fight.
 The room became so thick of him, I could almost taste him.